Woods Memorial Bridge – Beaufort, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Woods Memorial Bridge

 The Woods Memorial Bridge is one of Beaufort‘s most notable landmarks.
-This swing bridge is one of just nine moveable bridges left in South Carolina.
+This swing bridge is one of just a handful of moveable bridges left in South Carolina.
 It was named for Richard V. Woods, a South Carolina Highway Patrol officer killed in the line of duty on August 15, 1969.
 It opens hourly for boats and barges traveling the Intracoastal Waterway.

 Draped with shady oaks, it provides a beautiful place for passersby to relax on riverside swings, play a game of Frisbee, listen to a concert, watch an outdoor movie, or enjoy a meal at one of Beaufort’s many restaurants.

-A detail along the rail of the bridge depicts the South Carolina state flag – a palmetto tree .
-It is an artful reminder to those crossing the bridge that Beaufort is the state’s second oldest city after Charleston.
+A detail of a palmetto tree along the rail of the bridge depicts the South Carolina state flag.
+It is an artful reminder to those crossing the bridge that Beaufort is the state’s second oldest city, after Charleston.

 The photo below was taken from the vantage of Cannon Park, located near the north end of the Woods Memorial Bridge, opposite the Waterfront Park.
 The small park is adorned with flowers, and visitors enjoy relaxing on benches and watching boats pass beneath the bridge.
 Cannon Park is treasured by locals who enjoy the quiet respite it offers.

 Moveable Bridges in South Carolina